RubenKelevra/pacman.store/README.md

 ## Find an old pkg

+*Before you use a pkg, make sure to read the WARNING.txt!*

-We hold old pkgs (disappeared from the mirrors) for another 2 month in the cluster as snapshots in the cluster.
-Corrisponding db snapshots can be found in the db subfolder.
-Snapshots older than 2 month might not be accessible any longer.
-This depending on the garbage collection runs on the cluster-members and other clients of the IPFS network.
+We hold old pkgs (disappeared from the mirrors) for another 2 month as snapshots in the cluster.
+Corrisponding db snapshots can be found in the *db* subfolder.
+Older pkgs might not be accessible any longer.
+This depends on the garbage collections on the cluster-members and how long other clients in the network hold the files.

 If you want to keep a snapshot indefinitely, feel free to do so.
 Just pin the timestamp subfolder in your client.

 [pkg archive](http://old.pkg.pacman.store/)